Ergodic Decomposition of Dirichlet Forms via Direct Integrals and Applications: Direct Integrals

 The next statement is readily deduced from e.g.~\cite[Thm.~2]{ChoGil71} or~\cite[Thm.~1.10]{Lan75}.
 For the reader's convenience, a short proof is included.

-\begin{lem} Let~$H$ be defined as in~\eqref{eq:DirInt},~$B\in \mcB(H)$ be decomposable, and~$D_B$ be the closed disk of radius~$\norm{B}_\op$ in the complex plane.
+\begin{lemma} Let~$H$ be defined as in~\eqref{eq:DirInt},~$B\in \mcB(H)$ be decomposable, and~$D_B$ be the closed disk of radius~$\norm{B}_\op$ in the complex plane.
 Then, for every~$\phi\in \mcC(D_B)$ the continuous functional calculus~$\phi(B)$ of~$B$ is decomposable and